-X: Yes : No: d) Will the PHA be engaging in any mixed-finance development activities for public housing in the Plan year?
+X: Yes ...: No: d) Will the PHA be engaging in any mixed-finance development activities for public housing in the Plan year?
 If yes, list developments or activities below:

-- (i) Whittier (Choice Neighborhoods redevelopment with Section 8 replacement units) - (ii) Anne M. Lynch Homes at Old Colony Phase Three (RAD and Section 8 redevelopment) completed in 2022; Phases Four and Five beginning late 2022 or early 2023. - (iii) West Newton (RAD and Section 8 conversion with renovation) West Newton and Rutland Streets completed in 2022; 34 East Springfield Street underway. - (iv) Amory (Section 8 conversion and renovation) Original 125 Amory Street modernization and first phase of new construction completed; two additional phases to come. - (v) St. Botolph (Section 8 conversion with renovation) - (vi) Doris Bunte (Section 8 conversion with renovation) - (vii) Ausonia (RAD and/or Section 8 conversion with renovation) - (viii) Long-Glen Apartments (RAD conversion) RAD conversion to PBRA completed in 2021. - (ix) Eva White (RAD and/or Section 8 conversion with renovation) - (x) Mission Main (RAD and Section 8 conversion with renovation) conversion expected before the end of 2022. - (xi) Heritage Apartments (RAD conversion) completed 2022. - (xii) Lower Mills (RAD conversion) completed 2022. - (xiii) Lenox Street (Section 8 conversion with renovation) conversion in 2021; renovations underway in phases. - (xiv) JJ Carroll Apartments (Section 8 conversion with redevelopment) in construction. - (xv) Patricia White (Section 8 conversion with renovation) - (xvi) Torre Unidad (Section 8 conversion with renovation)
+- (i) Whittier (Choice Neighborhoods redevelopment with Section 8 replacement units) - (ii) Anne M. Lynch Homes at Old Colony Phase Three (RAD and Section 8 redevelopment) completed in 2022; Phases Four and Five beginning began in late 2022 and construction is currently underway; Phase Six, the final phase of redevelopment will begin construction in 2024or early 2023. - (iii) West Newton (RAD and Section 8 conversion with renovation) West Newton and Rutland Streets completed in 2022; 34 East Springfield Street underway with completion expected in late 2023. - (iv) Amory (Section 8 conversion and renovation) Original 125 Amory Street modernization and first phase of new construction (Holtzer Park) completed; the next phase of new construction (127 Amory) will break ground in 2024; and there will be one two additional phases to come thereafter. - (v) St. Botolph (Section 8 conversion with renovation) - (vi) Doris Bunte (Section 8 conversion with renovation) - (vii) Ausonia (RAD and/or Section 8 conversion with renovation) - (viii) Long-Glen Apartments (RAD conversion) RAD conversion to PBRA completed in 2021. - (ix) Eva White (RAD and/or Section 8 conversion with renovation) - (x) Mission Main (RAD and Section 8 conversion with renovation) conversion expected before the end of completed in December 2022. - (xi) Heritage Apartments (RAD conversion) completed 2022. - (xii) Lower Mills (RAD conversion) completed 2022. - (xiii) Lenox Street (Section 8 conversion with renovation) conversion in 2021; renovations underway in phases completed in 2023. - (xiv) JJ Carroll Apartments (Section 8 conversion with redevelopment) in construction with an expected completion in late 2023. - (xv) Patricia White (Section 8 conversion with renovation) - (xvi) Torre Unidad (Section 8 conversion with renovation)